minorkakiljala/WODnotes/README.md

 * The app is scrollable
 * The notebook allows to write notes on different lines with enter.
 To push the note to the screen, pressing the add wod -button is needed
 * The notebook doesn't allow to push the same note again, and it will give a warning.
 The note can be deleted by touching the wanted note.
+* Using the calculator is simple.
+Only the basic functions can be used.
+The result will be displayed above the calculator.